What Can Auctions Teach B2B About a Customer’s Willingness To Pay? 👛

 Finally, businesses can also use surveys or focus groups to ask customers directly about their willingness to pay for a particular product or service.
 This can be an effective way to identify the maximum amount a customer is willing to pay, allowing businesses to set the right prices for their offerings.

-Figuring out what value your business really holds for your customers and why they continue to buy your products is no longer “nice” to know.
+Figuring out what value your business holds for your customers and why they continue to buy your products is no longer “nice” to know.
 It’s “essential” to stay in business.
 What’s more, understanding the buy-sell dynamics in an auction is a great way to help you understand your customers’ maximum willingness to pay for the services you sell, even if you are in a traditional B2B or B2C business.

-Customer’s willingness to pay is based on innate risks and desires.
+The customer’s willingness to pay is based on innate risks and desires.

 Why?
 This is because your customers’ maximum willingness to pay and accept from you is based on innate risks and desires inherent to us all.
 And, auctions are a great place to see how people really respond to internal and external pricing cues and marketing suggestions.